Code-Institute-Submissions/rockanrolla/README.md

 The site has been developed using programming languages as HTML5 with semantic tags and CSS3 with Flex grid properties.
 The main reason to select this grid instead Bootstrap was the challenge to learn how to code more 'directly', without the support of libraries.

-Nevertheless at some point while optimizing the code for the carrousels, Bootstrap with jQuery was the most obvious solution and was implemented to make them work properly.
+Nevertheless at some point while optimizing the code for the carousels, Bootstrap with jQuery was the most obvious solution and was implemented to make them work properly.

 This mixture between Flex as main and Bootstrap as secondary has been a challenge for a new developer as I, but the learnings from this sure will help in future projects.

 + __*"Our own thing" - Font research and design:*__

   This site uses [Google Fonts](https://fonts.google.com/) to style its fonts.
-Some of the font mockups have been created using [Our own thing](http://www.ourownthing.co.uk/fontpairing/):
+Some font mockups have been created using [Our own thing](http://www.ourownthing.co.uk/fontpairing/):

   + [Font mockup 01](assets/project_docs/Font_selection_research/01_Blue_White_Monoton.jpg)